ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 ## Scaling

 Serving of static files is easy to scale, and the CDN will do that for you.
 Your provider will also scale up your serverless functions, which is more difficult to do but you will not recognize that.

+An excellent example of how well a Jamstack site will scale is the United States [COVID Tracking Project](https://covidtracking.com) which was co-founded by [Erin Kissane](https://twitter.com/kissane).

+*The problem: ** In late February 2020 the Federal Centers for Disease Control (CDC) stopped sharing the number of COVID-19 tests that had been administered while the CDC still shared the number of positive tests.
+Without knowing the total number of tests performed, it’s impossible to discern the positivity rate.
+That´s how the COVID Tracking Project started life: As a private initiative of volunteers gathering COVID data with an online Google spreadsheet.

+The COVID Tracking project became an invaluable resource for citizens, journalists, and even state governments looking for COVID data.
+What started as a Google Spreadsheet became within three months a Jamstack site able to handle two million requests each day.
+Erin Kissane explains in her talk [<cite>The COVID Tracking Project: 0 to 2M API Requests in 3 Months</cite>](https://youtu.be/ryngYoHXNfQ) for the Jamstack Conf 2020 how the project team achieved to set up super fast and super stable website.
+Their site is hosted by Netlify and built with Gatsby.
+The data resides in Google Sheets and Contentful.
+One day, after the White House cited the COVID Tracking Project, the traffic went from 250,000 requests up to 1,500,000 requests within 24 hours and there was no slow down or any technical issues with the website.
+The admins even didn´t notice the amount of traffic!^[[<cite>How The COVID Tracking Project Scaled From 0 to 2M API Requests in 3 Months</cite>](https://www.netlify.com/blog/2020/07/06/how-the-covid-tracking-project-scaled-from-0-to-2m-api-requests-in-3-months/)]

 ## Security